 If you have a disability or are missing a limb you can definitely still go bouldering.
 Some might find that roped rock climbing might suit them better than bouldering.
 Paraclimbing is a thing as well as adaptive climbing and climbing without sight.

 What is bouldering grading and why is it so complicated?
 Bouldering grades can be a little confusing so most gyms just go by hold color.
 Look for a color chart that shows what colors to climb from easiest to hardest.
 Don’t be put off and do try anything that looks doable.

 Some gyms grade each colored route with a tag or note at the bottom.
 Some mix hold colors and use colored tape to mark routes.
 If you see tape at the bottom on maybe two or four holds, that means which are the starting holds you must use.
-Same goes for the the top and the finish holds.
+The same goes for the top and the finish holds.

 Gyms often use colors to denote the grade range.
 You might find one color has 2 or 3 different V grades in it.
 That allows you to pick a color and see how many routes of around that grade you can do.
 Bouldering route difficulty is very subjective so you might find you can do some routes of a certain grade easily and struggle on others.

-You can also find circuits which are either a similar grade, or a particular style.
+You can also find circuits that are either a similar grade or a particular style.
 Sometimes you’ll see “comp” grades, which is a circuit of routes set for a specific competition or just in a competition style.
-Modern style setting and competitions often emphasize dynamic movement, jumping and co-ordination moves, also known as the parkour style.
+Modern style setting and competitions often emphasize dynamic movement, jumping, and coordination moves, also known as the parkour style.

 Why Is Bouldering So Popular?

 Bouldering gyms are more popular than ever before.
 It’s pretty common to have a handful of options in most cities with more opening than ever before.
 The mix of a workout and a social session has appeal to people looking for a new activity that’s somewhere in between going to a bar and going to the gym.